inscist/api-guidelines/Guidelines.md

 The presence of an "@removed" node **MUST** represent the removal of the entry from the set.

 ### 7.3.
 Obtaining a delta link
-A delta link is obtained by querying a collection or entity and appending a `delta` query string parameter.
+A delta link is obtained by querying a collection or entity and appending a `delta` query parameter.
 For example:

 ```http